 IT management has become a department that exists in every business ecosystem, irrespective of verticals.
 Those who are responsible for taking care of IT management need to work around the clock to secure and maintain servers, computers, smartphones, tablets, iPads, IoT devices, virtual machines, and more.
 The technician alone is like a modern puppeteer controlling and manipulating all these devices from one, central location in a unified way.
-This is why a unified endpoint management (UEM) ecosystem is crucial.
+This is why a unified endpoint management (UEM) solution is crucial.

 What is unified endpoint management?

 Unified endpoint management is a process of managing and securing all of an organization’s servers and devices from a unified console.
-Unified endpoint management is an evolution and combination of enterprise mobility management (EMM), mobile device management (MDM), and client management.
-UEM considers different devices and platforms to bring cross-platform security and management to IT departments, thus enhancing the scope of device administration and data security.
+Unified endpoint management software is an evolution and combination of enterprise mobility management (EMM), mobile device management (MDM), and client management.
+UEM solution considers different devices and platforms to bring cross-platform security and management to IT departments, thus enhancing the scope of device administration and data security.

 Why unified endpoint management is replacing EMM, MDM, and client management tools

-Gartner introduced the unified endpoint management category last year and dropped the Magic Quadrant for Client Management category in 2016.
+Gartner introduced the unified endpoint management software category last year and dropped the Magic Quadrant for Client Management category in 2016.
 With an increase in the number of devices in a network, IT administrators may find employing multiple device management tools annoying.
 Offering admins the capability to manage all their complex devices from a single console can be an excellent decision.
 With unified endpoint management, IT administrators will be able to manage different categories of devices, such as those in bring your own device (BYOD), choose your own device (CYOD), corporate-owned, personally-enabled (COPE), and corporate owned, business only (COBO) groups using both a client management and MDM approach.

 Unified endpoint management: The evolution of MDM and client management

 MDM can help manage macOS and Windows 10 devices thanks to the introduction of APIs, but MDM fails to assist with traditional desktop applications.
 This is where client management can help.
-Some market players have transformed their MDM offering into a UEM solution, keeping an MDM workflow as the base.
+Some market players have transformed their MDM offering into a UEM software, keeping an MDM workflow as the base.
 Others have modified their client management approach and framework to adapt to the UEM market.

-Below are some highlights of employing UEM:
+Below are some highlights of employing a UEM software: